GridisBlueFeathers/git-workshop/README.md

 ### How to connect the Local and Remote Repository
 For this, you have two options on what you can do:
 - Do `git clone <ssh key> <name>` in your Terminal to create a local repository that's immediately connected to the remote repository on Github
-- If you already have a local repository, do `git remote add <name> <ssh key>` to connect it to the remote repository one on Github
+- If you already have a local repository, do `git remote add <name> <ssh key>` to connect it to the remote repository on Github

 In case of the second option, you will get this message if you try to `git push`:
 ```